-“They truly have the best hamburgers you’ll ever taste,” says Platte County marketing director, Kit Armour.
+“They truly have the best hamburgers you’ll ever taste,” says Platte County Chamber executive director, Shawna Reichert.
 “And their hand-cut fries are to die for.”

 Afterwards, head to the Conoco Station on 16th Street for local and old-time souvenirs and soft-serve ice cream.
-Take Armour’s advice and get vanilla and orange sorbet for a Dreamsicle-like treat.
+Take Reichert’s advice and get vanilla and orange sorbet for a Dreamsicle-like treat.